Watching the Commercial Market: Turning Defaults into Financial Gains

 This is especially true of large-scale properties like shopping malls, which are being hit hard as the internet siphons away at their client base.
 Even in higher-income cities, about half the mortgages may have trouble refinancing, with experts estimating a default rate of around 13%.

 Banks are unlikely to be as ready to refinance loans as they were in the 2000’s.
 Loan regulations are steeper and lenders are wary of taking on as many risky refinancing deals as they were a decade ago.
-However, because of this, it is likely they will be more than happy to cut losses and get rid of notes by selling them off to private mortgage buyers.
+However, because of this, it is likely they will be more than happy to cut losses and get rid of notes by selling real estate notes off to private mortgage buyers.

 While this is unlikely to trigger a massive economic recession, mortgage buyers should be paying close attention for the moment when these notes begin to flood the secondary loan market.

 What to Consider if You Hold a Commercial Mortgage Note